aubex/overlays/README.md

 # overlays

 A lightweight Windows overlay manager and client library for creating interactive overlay windows: highlights, countdowns, elapsed timers, and QR codes, all communicated over a named pipe.
+This project is licensed under the Apache License 2.0.
+See the LICENSE file for details.

 ![OverlayManager in action](static/stress_test.gif)